 County Sheriff Jonathon Horton has followed an interesting and unique career path, ultimately landing on Season 6 of 60 Days In (new episodes air Thursdays at 10P), at the Etowah County Detention Center, in Alabama.
-He spoke with A&E Real Crime about his journey from the Navy to Etowah County, and the eye-opening nature of his department’s 60 Days In experience.
+He spoke with A&E True Crime about his journey from the Navy to Etowah County, and the eye-opening nature of his department’s 60 Days In experience.

 Tell us about your journey to become County Sheriff.